-The Transmission Gully Motorway was opened to the public 31 March 2022, two years late.
-For Silverwood it means that from 1 April 2022 we will have regained access to the balance of our land being three titles - Lot 1 South, Lot 6 South and Lot 6 North.
-Directors have agreed to offer Silverwood's land for sale, using Bayleys real estate agents, with tenders closing in June 2022.
+The Transmission Gully Motorway was opened to the public 31 March 2022, over two years late.
+For Silverwood it means that from 1 April 2022 we should have regained access to the balance of our land being three titles - Lot 1 South, Lot 6 South and Lot 6 North.
+However, steel road side barriers have stopped physical access and negotiations are in progress to have this corrected.
+Furthermore the Independent Committee reviewing the new Porirua District Plan will, late August 2023, report its decision on Silverwood's 2022 submissions to have its land rezoned to future urban.
+Lot1 South is under contract and currently only subject to Due Diligence due 22 June 2023.